fabbricadigitale/proauth.js/README.md

 ```
 > Return a promise fulfilled when the response is obtained

-If authentication is successful, tokens are stored within the `localStorage` and used for subsequent request to *managed URLs*.
+If authentication is successful, tokens are stored within the `localStorage` and used for subsequent requests to *managed URLs*.

 To end the session you can use:
 ```js